 Are fee waivers available for first-year applicants?

-Application fee waivers can be requested through the Common Application or Coalition Application by selecting the indicator of financial need that most closely matches your circumstances.
+Application fee waivers can be requested directly through the Common Application or Coalition Application by selecting the indicator of financial need that most closely matches your circumstances.
+Please review a sample of eligibility guidelines, or determine your fee waiver eligibility using our form.
 While supporting documentation from a school official or other third party is welcome, it is not required.
 Columbia will grant all fee waiver requests automatically.

 Does Columbia provide fee waivers for the CSS Profile?